pmvanev/sbirs/AIS/spectra/final_scope.md

 This integrated scope consolidates and extends scope elements in AIS/spectra/scope_idea.md, aligned to AIS Subtopic 3 (Sensor Payloads) and the solicitation’s primary concerns (AIS/primary_concerns.md).
 It reflects IA’s background (AIS/ia.md) and COSMIAC’s capabilities (AIS/cosmiac.md), targeting a Phase I feasibility package with clear Phase II pathways.

 ## Executive summary
-SPECTRA (Sensor Processing at the Edge for Cognitive Threat Reconnaissance and Alert) is a cross‑modal effort to deliver:
+SPECTRA (Sensor Processing at the Edge for Cognitive Threat Reconnaissance and Alert) is a three-tier, cross-modal architecture to deliver:

-1) A modular, reconfigurable sensor‑compute payload architecture (HPC‑S) and on‑sensor analytics that apply to arbitrary in‑flight sensors; in Phase I we prototype and evaluate the feasibility of the RF path (passive RF front end) via sim/HIL runs and initial bench snapshots, while keeping interfaces modality‑agnostic.
+1) **SPECTRA HPC-S** (onboard, SOSA-compliant ML/AI/fusion compute): A modular, reconfigurable sensor-compute payload architecture that applies to arbitrary in-flight sensors; in Phase I we prototype and evaluate the feasibility of the RF path (passive RF front end) via sim/HIL runs and initial bench snapshots, while keeping interfaces modality-agnostic.
 The architecture supports multimodal sensor fusion at the edge, enabling joint RF/SAR/EO/IR/HSI processing for enhanced threat detection and classification.
+Receives raw sensor observations, applies AI/ML and data-fusion algorithms to generate threat events and alerts, and provides event detection data to SPECTRA Edge DB.

-2) A schema and pipeline for a cross‑modal Space EW Catalog and the feasibility of carrying prioritized edge slices onboard for low‑latency decisions and intermittent downlink; edge observations and threat‑detection events update the onboard slice and, when connectivity permits, sync to the ground threat/reconnaissance catalog, with attack‑event reports and signal observations disseminated to the broader SDA community via UDL.
+2) **SPECTRA Edge DB** (onboard, SOSA-compliant database): A schema and pipeline for a cross-modal Space EW Catalog with prioritized edge slices carried onboard for low-latency decisions and intermittent downlink.
+Maintains an updatable slice of the ground catalog, receives catalog updates when possible, provides catalog data to SPECTRA HPC-S for threat detection, and catalogs both raw observations and detected events.
+When connectivity permits, syncs to the ground threat/reconnaissance catalog, with attack-event reports and signal observations disseminated to the broader SDA community via UDL.

+3) **SPECTRA Ground Processing** (ground-based data management): Receives events and observations from the spacecraft, disseminates them to mission operations and the broader SDA community via UDL, determines proper catalog updates based on SDA intelligence, manages SPECTRA HPC-S model updates and training with comprehensive mission data and HIL mod/sim.
+Phase I focuses on CONOPS development for this tier.

-3) A reusable payload‑in‑the‑loop simulation and HIL testing framework, including simulated EW attack scenarios, that can host different sensor models; in Phase I we realize the RF case.
+4) **Payload-in-the-Loop M&S and HIL Testing Framework**: A reusable simulation and HIL testing framework, including simulated EW attack scenarios, that can host different sensor models; in Phase I we realize the RF case.

 Integration at a glance (Phase I feasibility):
 - Edge ML threat detection from COSMIAC/PIGEON